-Click on your chart to bring up a set of controls which will be presented to the upper right of your timeline's chart.
+Click on your chart to bring up a set of controls, which will be presented to the upper right of the graphic.
 Click on the Plus button (+) to open the Chart Elements menu.

 In the timeline's Chart Elements control box, uncheck Gridlines and Chart Title.

-Staying in the Charts Elements control box, hover your mouse over the word Axes (but don't uncheck it) to get an expansion arrow just to the right.
+Staying in the Chart Elements control box, hover your mouse over the word Axes (but don't uncheck it) to get an expansion arrow just to the right.
 Click on the expansion arrow to get additional axis options for your chart.
-Here you should uncheck Primary Vertical but leave Primary Horizontal checked.
+Here, you should uncheck Primary Vertical but leave Primary Horizontal checked.

-Staying in the Charts Elements control box just a little longer, add Data Labels and Error Bars.
+Staying in the Chart Elements control box just a little longer, add Data Labels and Error Bars.